Australia

 Funding of exits

-Under a share sale, the acquiring shareholder needs to fund the acquisition from their available financial resources or through borrowed funds.
+Under a share sale, the acquiring shareholder needs to fund the acquisition from their available financial resources or through borrowed funds, which can complicate the shareholder’s exit.
 In some instances, it may be contemplated that the company itself will lend the acquiring entity the funds to undertake the acquisition.
 This can lead to Division 7A and Corporations Act issues.
-However, under a buy-back, company resources are used to fund the acquisition and the potential Division 7A issues are removed.
+However, under a buy-back, the company utilises its own resources to fund the acquisition, and the potential Division 7A issues are removed.

 Transfer duty

 Depending on the State of incorporation and the nature of the underlying assets, transfer duty may apply on the transfer of shares.
-However, in most jurisdictions transfer duty will not apply to a share buy-back.
+Undertaking a share buy-back may allow for this to be managed more effectively.

 Transfer of assets